-4. To install the air cleaner case (rear), insert the three projections on the air cleaner case (rear) into the slits on the air cleaner case (front).
+5. To install the air cleaner case (rear), insert the three projections on the air cleaner case (rear) into the slits on the air cleaner case (front).

-5. Install in the reverse order of removal.
+6. Install the removed parts in the reverse order of removal.

 Spark plugs